 The companies will let employees of Hulu, including Chief Executive Officer Jason Kilar, sell shares of the closely held online TV service, the people said.
 This month, Hulu said its $8-a-month Hulu Plus service, which lets users view an expanded library of shows on game consoles and mobile devices, had more than 2 million subscribers.

 Comcast Corp.
-(CMCSA)’s NBC Universal, which relinquished its Hulu board seat and oversight as part of federal approval of its acquisition by the cable company, hasn’t been involved in the talks, they said.
+(CMCSA:US)’s NBC Universal, which relinquished its Hulu board seat and oversight as part of federal approval of its acquisition by the cable company, hasn’t been involved in the talks, they said.
 That complicates its role in the purchase.